coding-eval-platform/infrastructure/aws/README.md

             | base64 --decode
         ```

-        Copy the output of the last command and enter it in the dashboard UI's.
+        Copy the output of the last command and enter it in the dashboard's UI.

 8. [Optional] As having a provisioned cluster costs money, you might want to delete if you are just playing around.
 Execute the following command to terminate all AWS resources **created by KOPS**:

      ```
     $ kops delete cluster \
-        --name <cluster-name>
+        --name <cluster-name> \
-        --state s3://<bucket-name>
+        --state s3://<bucket-name> \
         --yes
     ```